Research.

 post-image

-Employees take coffee breaks with their bosses, go to lunch, and talk about family and hobbies.
-Do these social interactions with the bosses give employees a leg up in promotions?
+Employees take coffee breaks with their bosses, go to lunch, and discuss family and hobbies.
+Do these social interactions help employees advance in promotions?
 Could this phenomenon contribute to the gender pay gap?
 We provide quasi-experimental evidence from a large financial corporation.

 Cullen, Z. and Perez-Truglia, R. (2023).
 The Old Boys' Club: Schmoozing and the Gender Gap.
 American Economic Review, Vol. 113 (7), pp. 1703–1740 (lead article).